charles-uno/charles-uno.github.io/_drafts/2016-12-01-democracy-vs-data.md

 In a sense, the representative nature of our democracy is breaking down, giving way to a direct democracy.
 The problem is, direct democracy doesn't work.
 Despite having strong opinions, the public doesn't have the time, interest, or expertise to run the country.

 For example, consider a pair of [2016 San Francisco ballot measures](https://ballotpedia.org/San_Francisco_City_and_County,_California_ballot_measures), Prop J and Prop K. Prop J, which passed easily, proposed to set aside $150M per year for homelessness; Prop K, a sales tax to fund the measure, was soundly defeated.
+Similarly, a majority of Americans want to keep the ACA's [preexisting conditions clause](http://kff.org/health-reform/press-release/after-the-election-the-public-remains-sharply-divided-on-future-of-the-affordable-care-act/), but not the individual mandate that [makes it work](http://www.rwjf.org/content/dam/farm/reports/issue_briefs/2012/rwjf72098).
 As the saying goes, "if you're explaining, you're losing."
 It's easy to rally support for simple, good-sounding policies.
 But when it comes to the nuts and bolts of making it work, it's a lot easier to poison a proposal than it is to convince a non-expert of its value.

+---

 And let's be clear: as far as government is concerned, voters are not experts.
 Voting patterns don't follow taxes, crime, unemployment, or student achievement; they follow [presidential popularity](http://fivethirtyeight.com/features/all-politics-is-national/).
 This is the case at not only the federal level, but also in state legislatures, and been throughout living memory.

----